CodecoolGlobal/tech-interview-workbook-Kistegez/docs/module_web_with_python.md

 ### Clean code

 #### Point out 5 suggestions, how to format an SQL query!

-    # Naming object: Avoid naming in plural, also using capital letters,
-        and if it is more than one word use underscore (or CamelCase)
+    - Naming object: Avoid naming in plural, also using capital letters, and if it is more than one word use underscore (or CamelCase)
-    # Alignment: recommend to writing the first keywords on a new line to the left
-        and then the rest of the code to the right.
+    - Alignment: recommened to writing the first keywords on a new line to the left and then the rest of the code to the right.
-        If there is many word after select is is better to separete them by placing each on a separate line.
+        If there is many word after select, it is is better to separete them by placing each on a separate line.
-    # Keep capitalization consistent: If you do a query capitalized then keep that rule to the otehres
+    - Keep capitalization consistent: If you do a query capitalized then keep that rule to the otehres
-    # Protect your SQL from injection: to insert variables do not use 'f' string.
+    - Protect your SQL from injection: to insert variables do not use 'f' string.
 Use sql.SQL() or execute(,dict) instead.
-    # Use statements, operators, variables properly
+    - Use statements, operators, variables properly
-    # Commas are at the end of the line
+    - Commas are at the end of the line

 #### What layers can you name in a simple web application?

-    # Presentation layer
+    - Presentation layer ("frontend". display UI, goal: input, request send to service)
-    # Data service layer
+    - Data service layer ("controller".
+It is between Business logic layer and Presentation)
-    # Business logic layer
+    - Business logic layer ("Service".
+Main logic)
-    # Data access alyer
+    - Data access layer ("DAO".
+It access data from database)

 ### Error handling

 #### What error can occur, when an array does not have an element on the requested index?

-    # An IndexError
+    An IndexError

 #### What is the “finally” block, and how would you use it?

-    # It is inside a try block and it is executed even if an unexpected exception (catch) occurs.
+    It is inside a try block and it is executed even if an unexpected exception (catch) occurs.
     It is useful because it allows the programmer to avoid having cleanup code accidentally bypassed.

 #### Why should we catch special exception types?

-    # In that way we can see exactly what went wrong.
+    In that way we can see exactly what went wrong.

 ### Security

 #### What is SQL injection?
 How to protect an application against it?

-    # When an user doesn't use the input fields properly and writes SQL commands instead which can break our database or steal sensitive.
+    When an user doesn't use the INPUT FIELDS properly and writes SQL commands instead, which can break our database or steal sensitive data.
     A code can be protected by writing sql queries in secure way.
-Each framework has their orwn solution for that problem.
+Each framework has their own solution for that problem.

 #### What is XSS?
 How to protect an application against it?

-    # Cross-site Scripting (XSS) is a client-side code injection attack.
+    Cross-site Scripting (XSS) is a client-side (JavaScript) code injection attack.
-        The attacker aims to execute malicious scripts in a web browser of the victim by including malicious code in a legitimate web page or web application.
+    The attacker aims to execute malicious scripts in a web browser (of the victim).
-        Commonly used for Cross-site Scripting attacks are forums, message boards, and web pages that allow comments.
+    Commonly used for attacks: forums, message boards, comments.
+    To protect against stored XSS attacks:
+    - DOMPurify
-        To protect against stored XSS attacks, make sure any dynamic content coming from the data store cannot be used to inject JavaScript on a page.
+    - make sure any dynamic content coming from the data store cannot be used to inject JavaScript on a page.
-        Whitelist Values HTTP-only Cookies : meaning that cookies will be received, stored, and sent by the browser, but cannot be modified or read by JavaScript.
-Disallow the characters – especially < and > characters – from being rendered.
+    - Whitelist Values HTTP-only Cookies : meaning that cookies will be received, stored, and sent by the browser, but cannot be modified or read by JavaScript.
+    - Disallow characters – especially < and > characters – from being rendered.

 #### How to properly store passwords?

-    # You have to hash them (salting them is also recommended) and then store the outcome in a database.
+    You have to hash them (salting them is also recommended) and then store the outcome in a database.

 #### What is HTTPS?

-    # HyperText Transfer Protocol Secure (HTTPS) is an extension of the Hypertext Transfer Protocol (HTTP).
+    HyperText Transfer Protocol Secure (HTTPS) is an extension of the Hypertext Transfer Protocol (HTTP).
-        It is used for secure communication over a computer network, and is widely used on the Internet.
+    It is used for SECURE COMMUNICATION OVER COMPUTER NETWORK, and is widely used on the Internet.
-        It protects against man-in-the-middle attacks.
+    It protects against man-in-the-middle attacks!!

 #### What is encryption and decryption?

+    HTTPS does that.
-    # Encryption: The process of translating plain text data (plaintext) into something that appears to be random and meaningless (ciphertext).
+    - Encryption: The process of translating plain text data (plaintext) into something that appears to be random and meaningless (ciphertext).
-        Decryption: The process of converting ciphertext back to plaintext.
+    - Decryption: The process of converting ciphertext back to plaintext.

 #### What is hashing?

-    # A hash function is where a computer takes an input of any length and content (e.g. letters, numbers, and symbols) and
-        uses a mathematical formula to chop it, mix it up, and produce an output of a specific length.
+    A hash function is where a computer takes an input of any length and content (e.g. letters, numbers, and symbols) and uses a mathematical formula to chop it, mix it up, and produce an output of a specific length.

 #### What is the difference between encryption and hashing?
 When would you use which?

-    # The key difference between encryption and hashing is that encrypted strings can be reversed back into their original decrypted form if you have the right key.
+    The key difference between encryption and hashing is that encrypted strings can be reversed back into their original decrypted form if you have the right key.
-        Hashing: Ideal way to store passwords, as hashes are inherently one-way in their nature.(+ salt)
+    - Hashing: Ideal way to store passwords, as hashes are inherently one-way in their nature.(+ salt)
-        Encryption: Ideal for sending secure messages.
+    - Encryption: Ideal for sending secure messages.

 #### What encryption methods do you know?

-    # RSA: Considered an asymmetric algorithm due to its use of a pair of keys.
-You’ve got your public key,
-        which is what we use to encrypt our message, and a private key to decrypt it.
+    Symetric encryption: uses one key and it is shared with everyone who use it.
+FASTER BUT LESS SECURE Asymetric encrytion: public key is shared with everyone for encryption and public key is owned who has to decrypt it.
+MOST SECURE

+    AES (Advanced Encryption Standard): It is symetric encryption algorithm that encrypts fixed blocks of data (of 128 bits) at a time.
+    The keys used to decipher the text can be 128-, 192-, or 256-bit long.
+The 256-bit key encrypts the data in 14 rounds, the 192-bit key in 12 rounds, and the 128-bit key in 10 rounds.

+    RSA (Rivest-Shamir-Adleman): It is an asymmetric encryption algorithm that is based on the factorization of the product of two large prime numbers.
+    Only someone with the knowledge of these numbers will be able to decode the message successfully.

+    Triple DES (Data Encryption Standard): It is a symmetric encryption and an advanced form of the DES method that encrypts blocks of data using a 56-bit key.
+    Triple DES applies the DES cipher algorithm three times to each data block.

+    Twofish: It is a license-free encryption method that ciphers data blocks of 128 bits.
+Twofish always encrypts data in 16 rounds regardless of the key size.

 #### What hashing methods do you know?

-    # MD5 (already broken, easy to manipulate), SHA-2(Secure Hash Algorithm)
+    MD5 (already broken, easy to manipulate): An MD5 hash function encodes a string of information and encodes it into a 128-bit fingerprint.
+    SHA-2(Secure Hash Algorithm): The SHA-2 family consists of six hash functions with digests (hash values) that are 224, 256, 384 or 512 bits.
+    CRC32: Encoding the same data string using CRC32 will always result in the same hash output.

 #### How/where would you store sensitive data (like db password, API key, ...) of your application?

-    # Hiden from publicity.
+    Hiden from publicity.
 Using hashing or encryption, to further make it harder to obtain.

 ## Computer science